ericyoc/quantum-circuit-anomaly-detection-poc/README.md

 # Quantum Circuit Anomaly Detection Against Adversarial Attacks

 This Python code demonstrates a quantum anomaly detection approach using the Cirq library, designed to detect adversarial attacks on quantum circuits.
 The code simulates adversarial attacks by introducing noise in the form of random rotations on qubits, mimicking potential real-world attack scenarios.
+Additionally, it includes features for adjusting the anomaly detection threshold and exploring the impact of noise on quantum circuits.

 ## Quantum Circuit Design